Cutting off power to pot growers

 Utility companies and police are working together to stop electric thefts that fuel illegal cash crops.

-Powering marijuana growth indoors isn't a problem for many growers, they just steal the electricity, according to authorities.
+Powering marijuana growth indoors isn't a problem for many growers, they just commit electricity thefts to power their operations, according to authorities.

-So police from the five-county Philadelphia area teamed up with PECO Energy and PP&L for two days this week to learn how to spot indoor marijuana operations using an unusual method: power usage.
+So police from the five-county Philadelphia area teamed up with PECO Energy and PP&L for two days this week to learn how to spot indoor marijuana operations using an unusual method: power usage, with monitoring of grow-op power usage now permitted by courts in related cases.

 Most drug raids are the result of months of police work following up on tips from neighbors or informants.
 Now the utility companies will join the ranks of police tipsters.